github-fun/commands/README.md

 # github-commands
 Follow along here to see the exact commands and URLs you need to use in this workshop.
 You can copy and paste these easily into the browser or terminal.

-## Set-up: installing and configuring git (steps 0.1 through 0.4)
+## Set-up: installing and configuring git (steps 0.1 through 0.5)
 ### Step 0.1: Registering a GitHub account
+If you already have a GitHub account you'd like to use, log in to that account.
-Register a GitHub account at https://github.com/.
+Otherwise, register a GitHub account at https://github.com/.

 ### Step 0.2: Opening a terminal
 #### Linux